 “Whoever they are, if they’re here, they’re part of the Notre Dame family, they should be treated with dignity and respect.”

-So, all new employees go through onboarding.
+All new employees go through onboarding.
 They learn about benefits.
 They learn about the University.
-I do a 45-minute workshop that helps lay the foundation of how we’re expected to treat each other with dignity and respect.
-Then the two other workshops, they’re very similar.
+I do a 30-minute workshop that helps lay the foundation of how we’re expected to treat each other with dignity and respect.
+Then the two other workshops are very similar.
 One of them is called Multicultural Competencies/Hiring Game Changers.
 That’s a full-day workshop.
 Part of the afternoon is dedicated to hiring managers and supervisors, helping them take the bias out of job descriptions, out of announcements and advertising and interviewing, and ultimately hiring.
-So that’s a workshop specifically for hiring managers and supervisors.
+That’s a workshop specifically for hiring managers and supervisors.

-So that’s multicultural competencies.
+That’s multicultural competencies.
 It helps us learn a little bit about different cultures, so we’re not surprised when somebody comes in.
 Even if we’re comfortable, we don’t have any ill will, but we’re surprised if, “Oh, there’s somebody wearing something different,” that person might pick up on it, and then they might interpret that as a negative thing.
-So multicultural competencies help us make sure we serve different populations with the same level of service.
+Multicultural competencies help us make sure we serve different populations with the same level of service.

 What about some of the guest speakers who I know you bring in for these workshops?

 As a part of the multicultural competencies workshop, I usually bring in a cultural speaker.
 We’ve had people who do research on diversity in higher education, people who do research in corporate.
 We have an ongoing person I bring in who’s from the Pokagon Band of the Potawatomi that talks about issues locally, and general issues about Native Americans.
-Let’s see.
 I’ve had someone from the Latino community that talks about immigration and those issues.
 I’ve had a speaker talk about LGBTQ+ identities.
-So we rotate speakers.
-The most common one is a Puerto Rican doctoral candidate who lives in Bloomington, and he does theater work on race and inclusion.
+We rotate speakers.
+The most frequent one is a Puerto Rican doctoral candidate who lives in Bloomington, and he does theater work on race and inclusion.

 What about for employees who aren’t supervisors or hiring managers?
 Tell me about the training for them.